Manage borrowing effectively

 If clients don’t choose to service monthly interest, they’re able to pay up to 10% of each advance in each 12-month period without incurring any Early Repayment Charges (ERC).

-Clients choosing to pay more than 25.01% of the monthly interest amount can benefit from a 0.20% reduction to the roll-up interest rate.
+Clients choosing to pay 25.01% or more of the monthly interest amount can benefit from a 0.70% reduction to the roll-up interest rate.

 This option also brings other benefits: